Is Your Fiddle Leaf Fig Drying Out?

 Many of us use air conditioning, space heaters, or a furnace to stabilize temperatures in our houses.
 Unfortunately, indoor climate control forces a lot of dry air through the vents in our homes, which can wreak havoc on humidity-loving fiddle leaf figs.

 If your fig’s leaves start drying out but the soil isn’t bone-dry, make sure your plant isn’t near an A/C vent.
 If it is, close the vent or find a better location for your fiddle.
+This is a sneaky culprit of why your fiddle leaf fig is drying out.

 3. Compacted soil